joekgilberto/blu-rave/README.md

 ## Future Features
 Features to be added in further edits:
+- Add a loading feature after a POST request is submitted.
 - Mobile styling.
 - The ability for users to share their blu-ray collections with other users.